Jeffreybekker/Ecommerce-Project/README.md

 * Admin Panel using Jazzmin
 * Adding, updating and deleting products in Admin
 * Pages dynamic with JavaScript and Ajax
-* Userdashboard where you can update the profile and see statistics
+* User dashboard where you can update the profile and see statistics